carsonmagnuson/mojo-kademlia/documentation/req.md

 ## 1\.
 Functions (RPCs)

-Functions that represent the network-level Remote Procedure Calls for node communication and data propagation.
+Functions that represent Remote Procedure Calls for node communication and data propagation.

 ### `ping`